Skip to main content

 Students receiving departmental, athletic or private outside scholarships should speak with the awarding department or organization to understand how aid will apply while abroad.

-For summer programs, students must enroll in at least 6 units to qualify for federal financial aid.
+Please note: for summer programs, students must enroll in at least 6 units to qualify for federal financial aid.
 Students should use the summer estimator available on this site to calculate their financial aid.

 IP offers scholarships to assist with the extra cost of studying abroad.
 Learn more and apply here